nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Estimating the evolutionary rate](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&l=clock&m=div&p=full)

-We can plot the divergence (number of mutations per site) as a function of each sample's date to get a sense of how rapidly the virus is mutating.
+We can plot the divergence (number of mutations per site) as a function of the sampling date to get a sense of how rapidly the virus is mutating.
-Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 1.3 × 10<sup>-3</sup> substitutions/site/year consistent with previous estimates of the evolutionary rates of Ebola species.
+Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 1.3 × 10<sup>-3</sup> substitutions/site/year largely consistent with previous estimates of the evolutionary rates of Ebola species.
 This early in the outbreak, the estimate is fairly rough and sensitive to uncertainty in the root position.